Xiaohan5349/approw-docs-v1/docs/en/guides/user/manage-profile.md

 Managing user accounts includes completed procedures such as forgetting passwords, verifying email addresses, modifying the bound phone number and email address, multi-factor authentication, disabling user accounts, binding social login, and account merging.
 If you use Approw, congratulations, these are all built-in functions in Approw, and you only need to spend a very short time to finish them.

-## Use Online Login Page and Personal Center
+## Use online login page and personal center

 Approw provides developers with a built-in, comprehensive, beautiful, and highly configurable login form.
 You can feel it by [clicking here](https://sample-sso.authing.cn/) (we will call this login form as `Guard` in the following paragraphs), the address is `https://< YOUR_DOMAIN>.approw.cn/`: